Prostrations to Lord Vallabha Ganapathi, Ocean of Mercy and Kindness.

 Introduction to Sanatsujatha Parva:

-Dhrutharashtra said, “Dear Vidura, is there anything else you wish to reveal to me or something that you have left out, I am most eager to hear it because your description is delightful”.
+Dhrutharashtra said, “Dear Vidura, is there anything else you wish to reveal to me or something that you may have left out, I am most eager to hear it because your description is delightful.”

-Vidura said, “Bharatvanshi Dhrutharashtra!
-The son extraordinaire of Brahma, Kumar Sanatsujatha is a Paramarshi, an exalted ancient eternal Sage who proclaimed, “There is no death”.
+Vidura said, “Bharatavanshi Dhrutharashtra!
+The son extraordinaire of Brahma, Kumara Sanatsujatha is a Paramarshi, an exalted ancient eternal Sage who proclaimed, “There is no death”.

-He is the foremost among intellectuals and only He can answer the questions of the vyakta – manifest and avyakta – unmanifest that are in your heart.
+He is foremost among intellectuals and only He can answer the questions of the vyakta (manifest) and avyakta (unmanifest) that are in your heart.”

 Dhrutharashtra said, “Vidura!
 Please tell me quickly about this supreme ancient eternal immutable Sage.
-How can be arrive here with His eternal body?”
+How can He arrive here in His eternal body?”

-Vidura in accordance with the tenets of the scriptures performed the various requisites to honour the radiant Sage namely padya – washing the feet of the revered One, arghya – water for washing His hands, madhuparka – a mixture of honey and milk and other offerings were surrendered at His Lotus Feet.
-And when the venerable Sage pleased with the service rendered by Vidura, leaned back on His asana – seat, Vidura said, “Bhagawan!
+Vidura in accordance with the tenets of the scriptures performed the various requisites to honour the radiant Sage namely padya (washing the feet of the revered One), arghya (water for washing His hands), offered madhuparka (a mixture of honey, milk, ghee, curds, sugar and water) and surrendered other offerings at His Lotus Feet.
+And when the venerable Sage pleased with the service rendered by Vidura leaned back on His asana (seat), Vidura said, “Bhagawan!
 There are a few doubts in the heart of Dhrutharashtra and it is inappropriate for me to attempt to clear those.
-You are the most foremost to explain this subject and the right person to clear his doubts.
+You are the most preeminent to explain this subject and the right person to clear his doubts.